qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/application/simulator.rst

 * Define Selenium test cases by writing qooxdoo classes
 * Use the JUnit-style setUp, test*, tearDown pattern
 * Define test jobs using the qooxdoo toolchain's configuration system
-* Utilize the standard Selenium API and the qooxdoo user extensions to locate and interact with qooxdoo widgets
+* Utilize the standard Selenium API as well as qooxdoo-specific user extensions to locate and interact with qooxdoo widgets
 * Capture and log uncaught exceptions thrown in the tested application
 * Use Selenium RC to run tests in `many different browser/platform combinations <http://seleniumhq.org/about/platforms.html#browsers>`_
 * Write custom logger classes using qooxdoo's flexible logging system